 “So, do you make your own jump rings?”
-This is one of the questions I am often asked when I teach chain maille classes.
+I am often asked this question when I teach chain maille classes.
 My response is generally along the lines of, “Well, I used to . . . before the internet happened.”
-Yes, I’ve been making chain maille since shortly after it was invented as a form of personal protective armor way back before Arthur was King!
+Yes, I’ve been making chain maille since shortly after it was invented as a form of personal protective armor, way back before Arthur was King!

 Well, almost that long.

 Actually, I originally started weaving maille to create armor rather than jewelry.
 I originally learned the art from a friend as a way to pass some of the down-time at work.
 The first weave he taught me was the European 4-in-1.
 One Christmas after that, he gifted me with my very own crank.
 We coiled 16-gauge stainless steel wire, bought from the hardware store, and cut it into rings with end nippers, a tool normally used to cut the heads off nails!
 We wove those rings into large sheets and turned those sheets into hauberks and coifs.
 My friend wore his armor while fighting as a knight in the Society for Creative Anachronism (SCA).
 I made armor to sell at SCA events, Renaissance faires, and craft fairs.
 I was hooked!

 As I traveled and met more people, I learned more weaves and I gradually worked wire into smaller and smaller designs.
 I moved from larger-gauge, full-body armor (and some fashion pieces during my “punk” phase) to wallet and neck chains, then finally to small 24-gauge wire to use in a finger ring.
 Shortly after, I discovered an entire world of jewelry making on the internet.
 I could retire my trusty hand crank when I found rings already cut in fanciful metals from niobium and silver to a rainbow of anodized aluminum.
 Can you imagine the joy of seeing chain maille in color for the first time?